 The “General Ledger”

-The General Ledger sits as a separate application on Admin Dashboard.
+The General Ledger sits as a separate application on Admin Dashboard in the society accounting software.
 It provides the below.

 1. Chart of Accounts